 Do you have a bunch of beautiful photos that you worked so hard on and now you want to post online, but you’re afraid that they will be stolen?
 You should consider watermarking them first: it is not only a great way to protect your images, but also to promote your name or your brand.
-We have three amazing tools, which are perfect for this specific task: Visual Watermark, Photoshop, Watermarkly.
+We have three amazing tools, which are perfect for this specific task: Visual Watermark, Adobe Photoshop and Watermarkly.

 Before I get into any of this, a word of warning: Windows users, this probably won’t help you (assuming you even have these issues to begin with).
 For the Mac users still reading, if you’re experiencing the “Cannot connect to YouTube” error in the YouTube app, or experiencing the “Connect to iTunes” graphic every time you boot your iPad, then you may be in luck as I stumbled onto the “fix” this morning while on the phone with an iPad product specialist (one of those Senior Support guys).
 Also, this is likely affecting a small group of users, so I fully admit this may not be entirely applicable to you, but hey, it worked for me.
 Oh, and I’ll include a possible fix for the wifi not automatically rejoining networks.

 I hesitated to post anything about this when it originally came out in one of the developer seeds that OS X 10.6.2, the latest update to Snow Leopard, had removed (or intentionally sabotaged unofficial) Atom support.
 It looked like that was certainly the case, and then a few days later another build had Atom support restored.
 However, 10.6.2 is officially out today and the various sites are reporting that Atom support is in fact gone.